nythrox/effects.js/README.md

 #### [forgefx](https://github.com/briancavalier/forgefx)

 ### Acknowledgments
 Thanks so much to the people who helped me with this library!
-Thanks to [Ohad Kammar](https://github.com/ohad) for answering all my questions on algebraic effects, and [Michael Arnaldi](https://github.com/mikearnaldi) for showing me how to implement ADT interpreters in order to achieve stack-safety in javascript
+Thanks to [Ohad Kammar](https://github.com/ohad) for answering all my questions on algebraic effects, and [Michael Arnaldi](https://github.com/mikearnaldi) for showing me how to implement custom interpreters in order to achieve stack-safety

 ### Roadmap:
 - ~~Get rid of scope and resume limitations~~